matcha-time/API/crates/mms-api/README.md

     - `auth_token` - JWT access token
     - `refresh_token` - JWT refresh token
   - **Errors:**
+    - `401 Unauthorized`:
-    - `401 Unauthorized` - Invalid email or password
+      - "Invalid email or password" (user not found, wrong password, or no password hash)
+      - "Please verify your email address before logging in.
+Check your inbox for the verification link."
-    - `500 Internal Server Error` - Server error
+    - `500 Internal Server Error`:
+      - "An internal error occurred.
+Please try again later." (database or bcrypt error)
   - **Rate Limit:** 5 req/s (Auth tier)

 **Note:** All authentication endpoints (registration, login, OAuth callback) set HTTP-only, secure cookies (`auth_token`, `refresh_token`) containing JWT tokens, in addition to returning them in the response body.
 Cookies use `SameSite=Strict` in production and `SameSite=Lax` in development.